 What makes a health app successful?

 Developers appear to be motivated more by the cleverness of a technology than actual improvements in health outcomes.
 A new study from the New York University School of Medicine Department of Population Health reports that only 29% of smartphone owners using health apps say the apps have made a big impact on their health.
 That’s compared with 60.3% who see little to moderate improvement and 10.5% who say their health did not improve or even declined.
-A recent global study which analysed the views of patient and carer groups to determine what they want, but are not getting from current apps, reported that respondents wanted an app which provides trustworthy, accurate information alongside a guarantee that their personal data are secure.
+A recent global study which analyzed the views of patient and carer groups to determine what they want, but are not getting from current apps, reported that respondents wanted an app which provides trustworthy, accurate information alongside a guarantee that their personal data are secure.
 Respondents also wanted more meaningful and timely communication with their healthcare provider, including the ability to easily schedule a doctor’s appointment, or refill a prescription.
 Other factors included the ability to self-manage and make informed choices, taking into account different levels of health literacy and differing patient experiences with a medical condition or user experiences when health.

 What can developers do to improve the current design and broaden the appeal adoption of mHealth applications?